 Paintings

-At the age of 14, Roberto won the first prize in painting at his High School; he went on to first study photography and later architecture at the University of Buenos Aires.
+At the age of 14 Roberto won the first prize in painting at his High School, and went on to study photography and later architecture at the University of Buenos Aires.

-In 1979, he moved to the United States where experimentation with various artistic forms and media led to his decision to pursue a career in the arts.
-As he continued to hone his craft, Azank began painting brightly colored abstract works in acrylics.
-By the late eighties, his style had evolved from abstract to figurative and he started painting in oils.
+In 1979 he moved to the United States where experimentation with various artistic forms and media led to his decision to pursue a career in the arts.
+As he continued to hone his craft, he began painting brightly colored abstract works in acrylics.
+By the late eighties, his style had evolved from abstract to figurative, and he started painting in oils.

 In 1994, Azank moved to New York's Catskill Mountains and found in his still life and flower works the definitive style for which he is known.